iamendy/Givvie/README.md

 Our features which includes :

-- 1. setting savings duration,
+- Setting savings duration,
-- 2. visualizing your progress
+- Visualizing your progress
-- 3. early retrieval penalty, which inspire and guide you on your journey to financial well-being.
+- Early retrieval penalty, which inspire and guide you on your journey to financial well-being.

 You also earn GIVV tokens when you meet your savings target which allows you to access future features like utility bills payments, onchain loan services and so much more.